-Cal OSHA's Radiation and Radioactivity (Title 8, Sections 5075 - 5085 ) requires that individuals who are working with radiation receive information regarding radiation and radioactivity.
+Cal OSHA's Radiation and Radioactivity (Title 8, Sections 5075 - 5085 ) require that individuals who are working with radiation receive information regarding radiation and radioactivity.

 - Principal Investigator (PI): person responsible for ensuring that laboratory personnel follow user responsibilities.

-- Standard Operating Procedure (SOP): details the safe conduct and operating procedures of regarding radioactive exposure.
+- Standard Operating Procedure (SOP): details the safe conduct and operating procedures regarding radioactive exposure.

 Those at risk of exposure are expected to:

-- know the hazards and the preemptive procedures for the radioactive materials and x-ray machines in the work space.
+- know the hazards and preemptive procedures for radioactive materials and x-ray machines in the work space.

 - attend/fulfill required training(s) before using or exposing themselves to radioactive materials and x-ray materials.

 - plan and conduct procedures in accordance with approved SOPs and good safety practices.

 - use personnel protective equipment in accordance with prescribed training and SOPs.

 - notify the PI and the Environmental Health & Safety Office of all accidents, of failure of control devices and procedures, and possible exposure to ionizing radiation.